 Wage Bargaining and Wage Posting Firms (with Jean-Marc Robin)

 This paper characterizes wage bargaining and wage posting firms.
 Using a theoretically derived likelihood-based estimation and clustering algorithm, we classify firms into either wage-bargaining or wage-posting types.
-Empirically, we leverage survey data from Germany and administrative data from Austria and find strikingly similar characterizations of both firm types.
-We find that wage-bargaining firms, which account for about 43% of Austrian firms and 43% of German firms, exhibit higher productivity and within-firm wage variation.
-Our model explains job-to-job mobility with wage decreases as workers trade current wages at posting firms for potential future gains at bargaining firms.
-Ensuing inefficient mobility accounts for 11–17% of worker transitions and about 1-2% of output losses.
+Empirically, we use survey data from Germany and administrative data from Austria and find strikingly similar characterizations of both firm types.
+We find that wage-bargaining firms, which account for about 26% of Austrian firms and 24% of German firms, exhibit higher productivity and within-firm wage variation.
+The model accounts for downward wage transitions in job-to-job moves as the result of inefficient mobility, wherein workers forgo current wages at posting firms in exchange for prospective gains at bargaining firms, generating output losses of approximately 2 %.
+Additionally, we show that an increase of 10 percentage points in the share of high-productivity bargaining firms raises average wages by roughly 1 %, reflecting the upward wage pressure exerted by such firms.

 Using three European matched employer-employee data sets, I show that workers experiencing high positive or negative changes in wages subsequently have a high propensity of job separation.
 In all three data sets, a change in wages of 10 percentage points above or below the median coincides with roughly 30% higher odds of job separation.
 The pattern is more pronounced among low experience workers.
 Theoretically, I rationalize the empirical finding as a result of information and labor market frictions in a random search model with two-sided heterogeneity and symmetric learning about worker ability.
 In the framework, workers with low experience have a high initial volatility of wage changes and move between firms to enjoy productivity benefits.
 I allow for additional channels of wage growth through contract renegotiation and dynamic match productivity and let firms differ in the volatility of production shocks.
 In the model, workers can partially reduce their wage exposure to productivity shocks by accumulating wage negotiation capital such that the volatility of wage changes falls endogenously on the job ladder.
 An uneven distribution of volatile firms along the job ladder further increases wage stability with experience.
 I thereby show that the job ladder does not only determine worker's level of wages but can also account for part of its variability.